Damour massacre: Perpetrators

-There are varying claims about the precise composition of the forces that committed the massacre at Damour.
-According to some, bulk of the attacking forces seems to have been composed of brigades from the Palestinian Liberation Army (PLA).
-Some sources name the PLA's Ayn Jalout brigade armed by Egypt and the Qadisiyah brigade from Iraq, and as-Sa'iqa, as well as other members of other groups, including Fatah, as well as the Muslim Lebanese al-Murabitun militia.
-Others contend that there were no Lebanese involved in perpetrating the massacre, and that those who committed atrocities were Palestinians from the Fatah, Popular Front for the Liberation of Palestine, and Democratic Front for the Liberation of Palestine along with militiamen from Syria, Jordan, Libya, Iran, Pakistan and Afghanistan, and possibly even Japanese Red Army terrorists who were then undergoing training by the Popular Front for the Liberation of Palestine in Lebanon.
+The attacking forces were mainly composed of brigades from the Palestinian Liberation Army (PLA) or the PLA's Ayn Jalout brigade armed by Egypt and the Qadisiyah brigade from Iraq. as well as members of Fatah and the Muslim Lebanese al-Murabitun militia are also cited.
+Others contend that no Lebanese were involved and that those who committed atrocities were Palestinians from the Fatah, Popular Front for the Liberation of Palestine, and Democratic Front for the Liberation of Palestine along with militiamen from Syria, Jordan, Libya, Iran, Pakistan and Afghanistan, and possibly even Japanese Red Army terrorists who were then undergoing training by the Popular Front for the Liberation of Palestine in Lebanon.

 According to historian Robert Fisk, Yasser Arafat, the head of the PLO, wanted to execute the local PLO commanders afterwards for what they had permitted.

 In popular culture

 The Insult, a film by the Lebanese-French director, Ziad Doueiri, about a lawsuit between a Palestinian-Lebanese refugee who fled after the Jordanian Civil War, and a Lebanese Christian who survived the Damour massacre, was nominated for the Oscars in 2018.